 “Meltwater from the Jokulgilskvisl stream is pulled by gravity towards the Atlantic Ocean,” July, 2014.
 Photograph: Daniel Beltrá

-“I never tried to create those abstract aerial images, instead, about halfway through my career I began to take more and more images in that style.
-After a while, I grew tired of seeing all the destruction and disaster within the images and I began to edit them differently.
-I am not trying to make the disasters beautiful because at the end of the day that’s not my goal, I am still trying to convey the destructiveness and the impacts of these issues and that significant change is needed.
-On one hand, the photos are more beautiful but it is still portraying a disaster and that message for me is very important.
-However, these images give longer life to the project and helps keep the important messages out there for longer.”
+"I never tried to create those abstract aerial images; instead, about halfway through my career, I began to take more and more images in that style.
+After a while, I grew tired of seeing all the destruction and disaster within the images, and I began to edit them differently.
+I am not trying to make disasters beautiful because, at the end of the day, that's not my goal.
+I am still trying to convey the destructiveness, and the impacts of these issues and that significant change is needed.
+On the one hand, the photos are more beautiful, but it is still portraying a disaster, and that message for me is very important.
+However, these images give longer life to the project and help keep the important messages out there for longer."

 “Brown pelicans (Pelecanus occidentalis) covered in crude oil from BP's Deepwater Horizon wellhead spill wait to be cleaned at the International Bird Rescue Research Center in Fort Jackson, Louisiana,” June, 2010.

 “A ship drifts amidst a heavy band of oil spilled in the Gulf of Mexico from the Deepwater Horizon wellhead”, May, 2010.
 Photograph: Daniel Beltrá for Greenpeace/Spill